Tony Fiammetta

-Placido Anthony Fiammetta (born August 22, 1986) is a former American football fullback in the National Football League for the Carolina Panthers, Dallas Cowboys, New England Patriots and Chicago Bears.
-He was drafted by the Carolina Panthers in the fourth round of the 2009 NFL Draft (128th overall).
-He played college football at Syracuse University.
+Placido Anthony Fiammetta (born August 22, 1986) is an American former professional football player who was a fullback in the National Football League (NFL) for the Carolina Panthers, Dallas Cowboys, New England Patriots and Chicago Bears.
+He played college football for the Syracuse Orange before being selected by the Panthers in the fourth round of the 2009 NFL draft.

-Early years
+Early life

 Tony Fiammetta was born in Kaneohe, Hawaii to parents Vince and Esther Fiammetta.
 He was raised in Walkersville, Maryland where he attended Walkersville High School.
 There, he competed in football and lacrosse all four years, and wrestling for one year.

 In football, he was a starter at running back.
 As a senior, he played in just one game before breaking his leg.
 In that game he recorded 144 yards and three touchdowns on 19 carries.
 During his high school career, he recorded 499 yards and 12 touchdowns on 60 carries.

 SuperPrep named Fiammetta the 25th-ranked prospect in the Mid-Atlantic.
 PrepStar named him a 2003 All-East Region player.